 ↑ In this demo of our Presidio theme, we added a Presidio: Shop widget to the sidebar and featured a perfume and facial mask, allowing readers to sample a brief snippet of this blogger’s recent favorite items.
 Again, each item can link to an affiliate link.

 ↑ In this version of our Hayes theme, we used our Pearl: Social Feed widget to mix lifestyle imagery alongside products featured in each photo in the “Shop by Post” interstitial.
 It’s an immersive way to showcase your content, and also promote affiliate links, too!

-↑ In this version of our Miramar theme, we embedded a rewardStyle Shop the Post widget directly into the theme-enabled Shopping Widget space.
+↑ In this version of our Miramar theme, we embedded an LTK Shop the Post widget directly into the theme-enabled Shopping Widget space.
 The product carousel slider appears directly under the first two posts, with the title “Current Must Haves.”

 Best Affiliate WordPress Plugins

 Look for plugins that help you integrate product widgets from your affiliate network directly into your theme.
 Here at EmPress, we’ve built a few different affiliate WordPress plugins which do exactly that: